EDCD/EDDN/docs/Running-this-software.md

 1. You will need to obtain a TLS certificate from, e.g. LetsEncrypt.
 The application will need access to this and its private key file.

     CERT_FILE = '/etc/letsencrypt/live/eddn.edcd.io/fullchain.pem'
     KEY_FILE  = '/etc/letsencrypt/live/eddn.edcd.io/privkey.pem'

 1. Network configuration
     1. `RELAY_HTTP_BIND_ADDRESS` and `RELAY_HTTP_PORT` define the IP and port on which the application listens for new messages from the Gateway.
     1. `RELAY_RECEIVER_BINDINGS` defines where the Relay connects in order to subscribe to messages from the Gateway.
 Should match `GATEWAY_SENDER_BINDINGS`.
     1. `RELAY_SENDER_BINDINGS` defines the address the application listens on for connections from listeners such as eddb.io.
     1. `RELAY_DUPLICATE_MAX_MINUTES` how many minutes to keep messages hashes cached for so as to detect, and not Relay out, duplicate messages.
 If you set this to the literal string `false` the duplication checks will be disabled.
 This is **very handy** when testing the code.
     1. `GATEWAY_HTTP_BIND_ADDRESS` and ``GATEWAY_HTTP_PORT` define where the
        Gateway listens to for incoming messages from senders.
 Might be forwarded from nginx or other reverse proxy.
     1. `GATEWAY_SENDER_BINDINGS` is where the Gateway listens for connections from the Relay and Monitor in order to send them messages that passed schema checks.
     1. `GATEWAY_JSON_SCHEMAS` defines the schemas used for validation.
 Note that these are full public URLs which are served by ...
     1. `GATEWAY_OUTDATED_SCHEMAS` any past schema that is no longer valid.
     1. `MONITOR_HTTP_BIND_ADDRESS` and `MONITOR_HTTP_PORT` define where the
        Monitor listens for web connections to, e.g. the statistics page.
     1. `MONITOR_RECEIVER_BINDINGS` defines where the Monitor connects in order to subscribe to messages from the Gateway.
 Should match `GATEWAY_SENDER_BINDINGS`.
-  1. `MONITOR_DB` - defines the necessary information for the application to connect to a mysql/mariadb database for storing stats.
     1. `MONITOR_UA` appears to be unused.

 1. Database Configuration
-  This is performed in the `MONITOR_DB` key:
+    1. `MONITOR_DB` - defines the necessary information for the application to connect to a mysql/mariadb database for storing stats.
         1. `database` - the name of the database
         1. `user` - the user to connect as
         1. `password` - the secure password you set above when installing and configuring mariadb/mysql.

     It is assumed that the database is on `localhost`.

+To change anything from the defaults create an override config file, which must be in valid JSON format (so no comments, no dangling commas etc).
-Any of these settings can be overridden by a separate config file that you then pass to the application scripts, e.g.:
+You can then pass this file to the application scripts, e.g.:

     python Gateway.py --config some/other/configfile.json

-this way you can utilise such a file to override settings for certificate files and database credentials without worrying about the basic setup.
-Think of `src/eddn/conf/Settings` as the defaults.
+You only need to define the settings that you need to change from defaults, e.g. certificate files and database credentials, without worrying about the basic setup.

 ## Running
 You have two choices for how to run the application components: